guivic/boilerplate-mobile-web/README.md

-# coinbase-investors
+# boilerplate-mobile-web
-Coinbase Investors helps people using Coinbase to improve their wealth management.
+Boilerplate Mobile Web helps people using Coinbase to improve their wealth management.